bai-peter/BAI-Research-Papers/README.md

 • **Exchange Economy Formation**: The grocery shelf is becoming a dynamic marketplace where prices reflect real-time supply-demand imbalances, creating opportunities for both retailers and consumers to optimize their economic outcomes.

-## About the Author
+## About Me

-**Peter Bai** is a macro-trading focused researcher at Ivey Business School.
-He writes at the intersection of real-world infrastructure, financial markets, and system design.
+I'm a macro-trading focused researcher at Ivey Business School.
+I write at the intersection of real-world infrastructure, financial markets, and system design.

 ## Citation